sackosoft/sanctum/docunomicon/README.md

 *Spells harness ethereal streams of energy to manifest worldly changes or birth new magical energies for others to weave.*

 Spells are modules written in [Lua][LUA-LANG].
 Spells are invoked with events from the event stream.
-A spell may use that as a trigger to perform an action, update internal state maintained for that spell, or produce new events for other spells to consume.
-Novice sorcerers should refer to the [5.4 version of the Tome of Lua Wisdom][LUA-MANUAL].
+A spell may act upon an event to perform an action, update internal state maintained by that spell, or produce new events as output for other spells to consume.
+Novice sorcerers should refer to the [Tome of Lua 5.4 Wisdom][LUA-MANUAL].

 [LUA-LANG]: https://www.lua.org/download.html
 [LUA-MANUAL]: https://www.lua.org/manual/5.4/manual.html